Coconut oil cleanses have become a popular form of detox. People are using them to jump-start weight loss, rid their body of toxins, and more.

 Candida is a common fungus found on the skin and in areas like the mouth and digestive tract.

-For this reason, proponents of coconut oil detoxes believe that this cleanse can help rid the body of these toxins, and reduce Candida overgrowth.
+For this reason, proponents of coconut oil detoxes believe that this cleanse can help rid the body of these toxins and reduce Candida overgrowth.

 Ingesting large amounts of coconut oil can cause diarrhea, cramps, and gastrointestinal discomfort.

-If you have high cholesterol, talk to a doctor before doing a coconut oil cleanse.
-If you decide to do a cleanse, do not stop taking your prescribed medications for lowering cholesterol.
+If you have high cholesterol, talk with your doctor before doing a coconut oil cleanse.
+If you decide to do a cleanse, do not stop taking your prescribed medications for lowering cholesterol (

 Coconut oil cleanses have become popular, but there’s no evidence linking them or any other detox regimens to improved health.